ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 From the _Virtual server instances_ page in {{site.data.keyword.cloud_notm}} console, click **Delete**.

 The delete action permanently removes an instance, its connected vNIC, and data from your account.
-The instance boot volume is also deleted if the volume auto-delete setting is configured to delete when the attached instance is deleted.
+The instance boot volume is also deleted if the volume auto-delete setting is enabled.
 If an existing boot volume is attached as part of provisioning a virtual server instance, the volume is preserved by default when the instance is deleted.
 If a boot volume was created as part of provisioning a virtual server instance, the volume is deleted by default when the instance is deleted.
 After you confirm the delete action, the process to delete the instance and its associated vNIC, boot volume, and data begins.
 The delete action can take up to 30 minutes, but when the process is complete, the instance no longer appears on the virtual server instances page.

 ## Deleting a virtual server instance from the CLI
 {: #delete-virtual-server-instances-cli}